ddeveloper72/milestone-3-project/README.md

 3. Bugs & Debugging:
     - Debugging Strategy:
       I thought that the best way to test this game was to run a beta test by putting the game on Heroku and then letting everyone in my college play it.
 While doing so, I asked for feedback on the game.
 This is the feedback I got:
-      1. The riddle answer checks were too literal. eg `A clock failed`, but `Clock` passed.
+      1. The riddle answer checks were too literal. eg `A clock` failed, but `Clock` passed.
       2. The bottom of the masthead template gets cut-off, hiding my footer so it is no longer visible.
       3. The ordering of the scores from highest to lowest was in random order.
       4. Clicking the home button on the nav bar started the riddle game again, but didn't reset the score to 0.